DUNE/hep-metadex/README.md

-# High-Energy Physics Metadata Exchange (HEP-METADEX)
+# High Energy Physics Metadata Exchange (HEP-METADEX)

 ## Frameworks, Libraries, Infrastructure, and Tools Used in the Project